 If the phone is lost, you can use the app to leave a callback number on the screen.
 So if a good samaritan comes across it, they’ll have no trouble returning it to you.
 Best of all, this service is completely free to use and can be accessed through the web as well as the app.

 Antivirus apps aren’t just for securing privacy.
 They also have the capability of detecting and removing malware and spyware that’ll potentially lock you out of your phone in the future or spy on your data.

-Norton’s a well-known name in the antivirus industry and its Android app comes packed with a bunch of great features.
+Norton’s a well-known name in the antivirus industry, and its Android app comes packed with a bunch of great features.
 Other than routinely scanning your device, it also enables users to block unwanted calls and text messages, remotely lock devices, and locate the device on a map if lost or stolen.

 9. Smart AppLock

 Swipe patterns and numeric pin codes only serve to lock the front screen of our phones.
-After that, individual apps and folders can be accessed with a tap of our finger.
+After that, individual apps and folders can be accessed with a tap of a finger.
 That’s not great for security or practicality.
 For example, you might need to hand your phone to someone to view a document but would feel uncomfortable with them sifting through personal data.
 Or you might allow your kids to play games on your phone but don’t want them accessing certain applications.

 Smart AppLock enables you to alter permission settings for individual apps on your phone.
-This means a third-party can’t open your WhatsApp, Facebook, or Twitter apps unless they input another password.
+This means a third party can’t open your WhatsApp, Facebook, or Twitter apps unless they input another password.

 Download Smart AppLock for Android.

 Other than these apps, it’s also recommended that you follow prudent security principles.
-These include strong alphanumeric passwords, disabling lock screen notifications, and trying to limit individual app permissions.
+These include using strong alphanumeric passwords, disabling lock screen notifications, and trying to limit individual app permissions.
 Privacy is something you’ll have to constantly strive for.